-- 2.1.2 The most recent and widely circulated documents that describe the UK's airport capacity situation are those used by the Airports Commission in its 2015 report.
-However, a number of other studies (see for example York Aviation, 2015; Oxford Economics, 2013, 2015) also point to the urgent need for airport capacity in the UK. - 2.1.3 The Airports Commission reviewed all available information and consulted widely and arrived at the conclusion that:
+2.1.2 The most recent and widely circulated documents that describe the UK's airport capacity situation are those used by the Airports Commission in its 2017 report.
+However, a number of other studies (see for example York Aviation, 2015; Oxford Economics, 2013, 2015) also point to the urgent need for airport capacity in the UK.
+Indeed, on the 24 October 2017, Chris Grayling MP, Secretary of State for Transport said that evidence from updated aviation demand forecasts, "show that the need for additional runway capacity is even greater than originally thought.
+They show that all 5 of London's main airports will be completely full by the mid-2030s, and 4 of them within a decade."
+(HC Deb 24 October 2017, c 197WS) The new government figures show that in 2016 Air Traffic Movements (ATMs) in the UK grew by 10%, "despite average load factors being higher and airlines using bigger aircraft" (Department for Transport, 2017, p.
+9).

+2.1.3 The Airports Commission reviewed all available information and consulted widely and arrived at the conclusion in 2015 that: